Updated: May 11

-For example, Warwick Business School's average GMAT score is 660; Columbia Business School's average is 726, with a range of 580–780; Harvard Business School's current class range is 620-790, and Cambridge Judge's 2020 median score is 700.
-For more 2020 school ranges take a look HERE.
+For example, Warwick Business School's average GMAT score is 660; Columbia Business School's average GMAT is 726, with a range of 580–780; Harvard Business School's current GMAT range is 620-790, and Cambridge Judge's 2020 median score is 700.
+For more 2020 school GMAT ranges take a look HERE.

 If you are planning to rely on your strengths in either quant or verbal to secure a top score, bear in mind that some schools explicitly state that they are looking for a balance between the two sections.

 One classmate we spoke to shared their exact GMAT study schedule.
 It was set over 19 weeks, roughly 5-months before the test date.
 Some key tips that allowed them to crack the 700-mark:

 Kept a weekly, disciplined study schedule